inf112-v20/error_brain_not_found/Deliverables/Obligatorisk Oppgave2/ObligatoriskOppgave2.md

 Player can not be on same cell

 User-story:
-As a player I want to not be able to be on same cell as another player, so that I can push it.
+As a player I want to not be able to be on same cell as another player, so that I can push the other player.

 Acceptance-criteria:
 If I try to walk on another player, then it moves away from me.